 Key Takeaways

-- World Mastercard, Visa Infinite, World Elite Mastercard, and Visa Infinite Privilege credit cards provide up to 6 free DragonPass lounge visits per year.
+- World Mastercard, Visa Infinite, World Elite Mastercard, and Visa Infinite Privilege credit cards provide up to six free Dragonpass lounge visits per year.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.

-DragonPass is an airport lounge membership program with over 30 million active members around the world.
-With a membership card, you won’t need to fly First Class to enjoy complimentary food, drink, entertainment, and relaxation before your flight.
+Dragonpass is an airport lounge membership program with over 30 million active members worldwide.
+With a membership card, you won’t need to fly first class to enjoy complimentary food, drink, entertainment, and relaxation before your flight.

 - Up to 20% off 1,000+ airport restaurants